appacademy/dotfiles/troubleshooting.md

 directory after all!)

-The following command will recursively repossess everything in the `.rvenv` directory, where all your Ruby files and gems live.
+The following command will recursively repossess everything in the `.rbenv` directory, where all your Ruby files and gems live.
 Go ahead and run it:

 ```